 Collecting, managing, and analyzing these datasets is a key challenge and represents a significant portion of the total operations cost for many projects.
 At the same time, simulating the quantum mechanics of particle interactions and the corresponding detector signals at the necessary level of precision to interpret the data poses processing and storage challenges of equivalent or larger complexity to analyzing raw data.
 Software, computing, and the overarching cyberinfrastructure are essential parts of project portfolios.
 The enormous computational demands of particle physics call for expanded investments in R&D to maximize the physics reach of the programs.
-These R&D efforts have been synergistic with national initiatives in AI/ML, quantum computing, and microelectronics.
+These R&D efforts have been synergistic with national initiatives in artificial intelligence/machine learning (AI/ML), quantum, computing, and microprocessors.
 Funding agencies should continue to leverage the resources made available through those national initiatives.

-Area Recommendation 16: Resources for national initiatives in AI/ML, quantum computing, and microelectronics should be leveraged and incorporated into research and R&D efforts to maximize the physics reach of the program.
+Area Recommendation 16: Resources for national initiatives in AI/ML, quantum, computing, and microprocessors should be leveraged and incorporated into research and R&D efforts to maximize the physics reach of the program.